 Print Templates: Delivering files

-This article will show you all the requirements for delivering your project files.
+This article will show you all the requirements for delivering your Print project files.

 1. The brief

 Our main aim on all template builds is to get it right the first time and to keep amends to a minimum.
-This requires an accurate, detailed brief, which will remove the need for us to query or guess anything.
+This requires an accurate, detailed marked up PDF brief, which will remove the need for us to query or guess anything.

 The brief is the most important part of any template build.
-On static studio artwork, the main consideration is usually how it looks.
+On manual asset creation, the main consideration is usually how it looks.
 The templates we build are able to move and respond to the user’s controls, so not only do we need to consider how the template looks, but most importantly, how the template reacts.

 This is your opportunity to tell us exactly what you want us to build and how you want it to work.
 The better the quality of information we receive, the more chance we have of getting it right the first time.